Matt Vierling Player Props: Tigers vs. Marlins

-On Saturday, Matt Vierling (.293 slugging percentage in past 10 games, with zero home runs) and the Detroit Tigers play the Miami Marlins, whose starting pitcher will be Johnny Cueto.
-First pitch is at 4:10 PM ET.
+The Detroit Tigers, including Matt Vierling (.282 slugging percentage in past 10 games, including zero home run), take on starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-In his last game, he strung together two hits (going 2-for-5) against the Marlins.
+He had a one-hit performance in his last game (1-for-2) against the Marlins.

 Matt Vierling Game Info & Props vs. the Marlins